A partial-sum deformation for a family of orthogonal polynomials: Introduction

 In our study \cite{KRZ24} of zeros of polynomials related to matrix-valued orthogonal polynomials as introduced in \cite{KoeldlRR} we encountered a particular deformation method that was producing interesting objects worth of their own investigation.
 Essentially, we are studying partial sums of generating functions for orthogonal polynomials.
 These partial sums can be viewed as deformations of the orthogonal polynomials.
 In this paper we study this deformation in more detail.
 How much structure remains when a family of orthogonal polynomials is deformed in a `reasonably natural' way?
 Do new structure(s) appear?
 Of course, the answer to these ill-posed questions depend on many factors but mainly on the \emph{family} itself and the \emph{way} it is deformed.
 At the same time the existing literature revealed to us only a few and very particular examples, so we attempted to understand the new structures and phenomena arising ourselves.
 The goal of this note is to present our findings publicly, in a conventional text format (in particular, leaving some amazing animation out).

 The setup for our deformation is quite simple.
-We start with a family $\{p_n(x)\}_{n\ge0}$ of polynomials which are orthogonal on an interval (finite or infinite) of real line.
+We start with a family $\{p_n(x)\}_{n\ge0}$ of polynomials which are orthogonal with respect to nontrivial probability measure supported on the real line.
 We introduce a \emph{positive real} parameter $t$ \footnote{One can also deal with negative real $t$ along the lines.
 We omit related considerations for simplicity of our presentation.} and assign to it another set of polynomials

 which can be thought as truncations (or partial sums) of the generating function